williamrolando88/My-catalog/README.md

 1. Clone the project using git-bash or Githup Desktop.
 2. Open the project folder with VSCode or any Editor.
-3. Open terminal and navigate to the project folder.
+3. In the project folder run `bundle install` on the terminal
-4. Type `irb`.
+4. To run the test run `rspec spec` on the terminal
-5. Copy the code from files and run it.
+5. To execute the program run `ruby main.rb`

 ## Authors